 Project managers get a number of prioritization requests from the stakeholders involved.
 However, they need to prioritize what needs to be released first.
 At the same time, it is also important to note that prioritization needs to be done frequently – even the features pushed into the backlog.

 Involving the Customer Success team in the process also helps set the timelines.
-Their inputs help meet the customer’s needs and desires at the time when they need and appreciate it the most.
+Their inputs helps you prioritize with a more data-driven approach.

-Here are a few ways in which involving Customer Success in the process of product roadmap helps –
+Here are a few ways involving Customer Success on product roadmaps benefits your organization:

 Customer Success teams are well-versed with the wants and needs of the customers.
-Along with the knowledge of the market, they have data to back up their inputs.
-So, involving them in the road mapping process is extremely helpful in improving the product and features.
+Along with their knowledge, as we mentioned before, they have the data to back up their suggestions.
+So, involving them in the roadmapping process is extremely helpful in improving the product and features.

 Customer Success teams have a deeper understanding of the customer journey.
-Hence, they can be of immense value to give a better strategic direction to the product roadmap.
+Hence, they can be of immense value to give a more strategic direction that allows your team to create a more customer-centric roadmap.

 Rakhin has over 10 years of experience driving business development and client services.
 In his prior roles, he stayed close to customers to understand their requirements and help them achieve their business goals.
 He is passionate about customer success.